adobe/elixir-styler/README.md

 # Styler

-Styler is an Elixir formatter plugin that goes beyond formatting by rewriting your code for consistency, readability, and optimization.
+Styler is an Elixir formatter plugin that goes beyond formatting by rewriting your code to optimize for consistency, readability, and performance.

 ## Features